 In high school, Gretchen didn’t eat much during the week, then binged on the weekends.
-In college, she became very stressed out and gained 60 pounds.
-She dieted and lost 50 pounds.
-She went on to medical school, later gained 50 pounds again, then lost almost 50 pounds.
+In college and medical school, she began to weight cycle.

-During her OB-GYN residency, she had two babies.
-She gained 70 pounds during her first pregnancy and still had 60 extra pounds after the birth, so she went on Weight Watchers.
-She felt like it gave her the rules she needed to get back in control, though she continued to cycle up and down seven to ten pounds.
+During her OB-GYN residency, after her first pregnancy, she went on Weight Watchers.
+She felt like it gave her the rules she needed to get back in control, though she continued to cycle up and down.

 Gretchen explains, “I became obsessed with logging food and exercise.
 I’d go through my ‘I hate my body’ times.
 I was plagued by it.
 Slowly the other things I loved fell away.
 It felt tragic, but I didn’t know what else to do.
 I felt so sad, but I continued to log every bite.”

 Gretchen went on to complete a fellowship in Gynecologic Oncology.
 “I was part of a team caring for a 26 year old patient with ovarian cancer.
 She had traveled from far away and was always accompanied by her parents or her husband.
 They were all scared, but determined.
 Each treatment left her weaker and the cancer continued to grow despite our best efforts.
 I saw her in clinic one week before she died peacefully at home.
 I was struck with how fragile and transient our lives are.
 This experience made me want to escape my obsession with food, as it had never been so clear to me how very short and beautiful our time on this earth is and the futility of being diet-focused.”